Preposition – “Without”

 Here are some word expressions and idiomatic phrases with without:

-Without Doubt: This expression is used to emphasize certainty or the absence of doubt.
+Without a doubt: This expression is used to emphasise certainty or the absence of doubt.

 Without a doubt, she is the best candidate for the job.